Nitty-Gritty of the Nation’s Psychology with Urmi

 “We found that in Orissa, it is more of a tradition that they want to have boys.
 In Gujarat, they have a lot of respect for girls, they say we will educate them, attitude-wise everything is fine but at the end of the day, they would like to have a boy.
 They do not have any reason – the attitude is very positive towards girls – but still, a boy should be there.”

 Urmi remembers one particular interview distinctly.
 “One of the gynaecologists we interviewed said: ‘They will go on reproducing until they have a baby boy.
-If we want to control the population, sex-selective abortion (aborting the girls until a boy is conceived) can be used,’” she recited to my gaping face.
+If you want to control the population, sex-selective abortion (aborting the girls until a boy is conceived) can be used, so the population will be controlled’,” she recited to my gaping face.

 Urmi’s research is filled with such social realities, birthing in individual psychology and stemming from cultural conditioning that often snowballs into social evils.
 Most of the gynaecologists she interviewed agreed that female foeticide was taking place but denied their own involvement.
 “They said other gynaecologists were doing it in sly.
 In Gujarat, it is very strict; because of the Pre-Conception & Pre-Natal Diagnostic Techniques Act (PNDT) Act; there are many raids at gynaecology clinics and there is a lengthy formal registration procedure and checks to keep a sonography machine.
 But in spite of that, female foeticide goes on.”